LarryWoodside/barsPlus/README.md

 * **Labels and title** whether to show *Labels and title*, *Labels only*, *Title only*, or *None*.
 Title is the single name for an axis appearing in the center.
 Labels are the ticks, numbers/descriptions, gridlines.

+* **Dimension axis title**: the dimension axis title is usually taken from the label of the first dimension defined, so this field is hidden.
+If there are no dimensions and multiple measures, you can enter the title for the axis here.

 * **Label Style:** *Auto*, *Horizontal*, *Staggered*, *Tilted*.
 Auto means a horizontal label will be used unless there is not enough space, in which case the labels will be tilted 45 degrees.

 * **Gridlines** controls whether gridlines can span the length or height of the chart.
 Gridlines cannot be shown when labels have been suppressed.